MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-plan.md

 > For some devices, the minimum firmware version is greater than the approved firmware version.
 This is because the 3.X version is the Skype for Business version.
 We update the SIP version which is 2.X.

 > [!NOTE]
-> For support queries, customers using the above listed Algo Solutions' SIP enabled endpoints with Teams SIP Gateway should reach out to Algo Solutions.
+> For support queries, customers using the Algo Solutions' SIP enabled endpoints listed with Teams SIP Gateway should reach out directly to Algo Solutions.
 > [General Information on Algo integration with Teams](https://www.algosolutions.com/solutions/compatibility/msteams/)
 > [Configuration Guide](https://www.algosolutions.com/wp-content/uploads/2023/04/Configuration-Guide-Teams-2023.pdf)
 > [Troubleshooting Guide](https://www.algosolutions.com/wp-content/uploads/2023/07/Troubleshooting-Algo-Devices-in-MS-Teams.pdf)